Nichols-HomeLab/HiveMind/README.md

 # HiveMind

-**GitOps for Docker Swarm** - A Flux-inspired continuous deployment system for managing Docker Swarm stacks declaratively from Git.
+**GitOps for Docker Swarm** - A Flux-inspired continuous deployment system for managing Docker Swarm stacks declaratively from Git. **Assisted by claude and codex**

 ## Overview